typedb/typedb-docs/09-schema/01-concepts.md

 ## Modify an existing schema

 We can modify an existing database schema.
-Usually it is done by adding or deleting types: entities, relations, attributes and rules.
+Usually this is done by adding or deleting types: entities, relations, attributes and rules.

 <div class="note">